 - PR Week Jobs posts everything public relations.

-- Commarts and Craig’s List are popular for creative job postings like graphic design, writing, etc.
+- Guardian Jobs and Craig’s List are popular for creative job postings like graphic design, writing, etc.

 While specialized jobs can be found on major job posting sites, employers favor these sites that produce the best candidates.